BGB Dungeon Masters

 Ongoing Campaigns: What’s D&D without an epic questline?
 You can run a long-term campaign using published or homebrew content.
 All sessions will be available for public signups every week, so encourage your players to sign up for our D&D Sign-up Notifications and register as early as possible each week!

 New Player Friendly Sessions: In order to keep our community growing and welcoming new players, we make sure there is a new player friendly session available in each time slot.
 If you’d like to run a permanent new-player-friendly slot, that’s incredible, but we understand if not.
 We may approach you about adding an occasional new player session to your rotation if needed.

-Each table has a maximum capacity of 6 players (in addition to the DM).
-Here’s how to get yourself one of those seats!
+Each table has a default maximum capacity of 6 players (in addition to the DM).

 Beginning on Monday morning, players may register for the weekend’s events.
 Registration is available both online and in-person at the stores.

 The events will be organized by times and sessions, each listing the Dungeon Master as well as a brief description of the content they plan to run.
 Each player may register for the session(s) of their choice, while open seats remain available.

 Please arrive at least 15 minutes before your session begins.
 The Barristers will handle registration, so you’ll be able to greet your players, answer questions, and get new players up to speed when necessary.